The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Why Hotels Are a Harder Problem

 The information environment around an established luxury property is full.
 OTA listings, review platforms, booking engines, outdated press coverage, travel blog mentions, scraped content.
-All of it producing slightly different descriptions of the same property, accumulated over decades, optimized for everything except accuracy.
+All of it producing slightly different descriptions of the same property, accumulated over decades.

-That is why AGR built the hotel application of KFO as a managed signal displacement operation.
-The goal is not to add more material to the information environment.
-It is to systematically replace what is already there.
+That is why AGR built the hotel application of KFO as a managed source-reconciliation, corroboration, and measurement operation.
+The goal is not simply to publish more material.
+It is to make the public record clearer, more consistent, more authoritative, and more measurable.

 The Framework Is Free.
 Execution Is Where the Risk Begins.